auth0/docs/articles/libraries/when-to-use-lock.md

 If universal login doesn't work for you, all of the above can be embedded in your own application and used in that way, as well.

 ::: note
-Passwordless authentication from native mobile apps currently must use univeral login - there is no native passwordless option at this time.
+Passwordless authentication from native mobile apps currently must use universal login - there is no native passwordless option at this time.
 :::

 ## When to Implement Lock vs. a Custom UI